I decided to take a look at some products which claim to support the digestive system through the use of prebiotics.

 The Gundry MD website describes Prebiothrive as a ‘cutting-edge formula’ of ‘five advanced prebiotic ingredients to help promote a probiotic-friendly environment in your gut’.
 This seems like a simple enough formula.
 But I feel I need to know more, as at $79 USD for 30 days supply this is a rather expensive supplement!

 ‘Good gut bacteria’ already exist in your gut.
 This is something research has proven and one of the reasons that probiotic products could be considered to be a waste of money.

-If you feel that for some reason your gut environment is not adequate or is underperforming (and there are people out there that will tell you that symptoms of this could be low energy, poor immunity etc) you may want to think about improving your diet.
-Likewise, if you suffer from any digestive issues (such as IBS) you may find yourself constantly searching for that product which will ameliorate symptoms.
+If you feel that for some reason your gut environment is not adequate or is underperforming (and there are people out there that will tell you that symptoms of this could be low energy, poor immunity, etc) you may want to think about improving your diet.
+Likewise, if you suffer from any digestive issues (such as IBS) you may find yourself constantly searching for that product that will ameliorate symptoms.

 If you believe that taking probiotics is only half of the story, you may wish to supplement your supplement-taking with prebiotics, giving you an extra dose of ‘fuel’ for your probiotic organisms to keep them super-powered.

 Background on Gundry MD

 Dr. Steven Gundry MD was a cardiothoracic surgeon who turned to Restorative Medicine as a way of helping patients to turn around health complaints that arise through poor nutrition and lifestyle.